RuanHeleno/FrontEndMentor/Newbie/stats-preview-card-component-main/README.md

-# Frontend Mentor - Qr Code component solution
+# Frontend Mentor - Stats preview card component

-This is a solution to the [Qr Code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents